lllyasviel/style2paints/V5_preview/README.md

 ![img](imgs/a1.png)

 * note that this image is only for a quick preview.
+After we finalize this part, the results will look better.

 Q: What if I already have a reference image?